Sabina Spielrein: Family and early life, 1885–1904

-Hospital admission 1904–05
+Hospital admission, 1904–1905

 Following the sudden death of her only sister Emilia from typhoid, Spielrein's mental health started to deteriorate, and at the age of 18 she suffered a breakdown with severe hysteria including tics, grimaces, and uncontrollable laughing and crying.
-After an unsuccessful stay in a Swiss sanatorium, where she developed another infatuation with one of the doctors, she was admitted to the Burghölzli mental hospital near Zurich in August 1904.
+After an unsuccessful stay in a Swiss sanatorium, where she developed another infatuation with one of the doctors, she was admitted to the Burghölzli mental hospital near Zürich in August 1904.
 Its director was Eugen Bleuler, who ran it as a therapeutic community with social activities for the patients including gardening, drama and scientific lectures.
 One of Bleuler's assistants was Carl Jung, afterwards appointed as deputy director.
 In the days following her admission, Spielrein disclosed to Jung that her father had often beaten her, and that she was troubled by masochistic fantasies of being beaten.
 Bleuler ensured that she was separated from her family, later requiring her father and brothers to have no contact with her.
 She made a rapid recovery, and by October was able to apply for medical school and to start assisting Jung with word association tests in his laboratory.
 Between October and January, Jung carried out word association tests on her, and also used some rudimentary psychoanalytic techniques.
 Later, he referred to her twice in letters to Freud as his first analytic case, although in his publications he referred to two later patients in these terms.
 During her admission, Spielrein fell in love with Jung.
 By her own choice, she continued as a resident in the hospital from January to June 1905, although she was no longer receiving treatment.
 She worked as an intern alongside other Russian students there including Max Eitingon, as well as expatriate psychiatrists who were studying with Bleuler, including Karl Abraham.